As soon as you create an ACL script, you often have to add to it or edit it. There’s an easy way to do it.

-The other information you need to add is described in my post, ACL tip: Create a File Import Script.
+The other items that you need to add is described in my post, ACL tip: Create a File Import Script.
 See the topic called “Understanding the IMPORT Script” and the items labeled I, J, and K in that section.

 I added the OS field and the additional field information to the script, as shown in yellow below:

-The only way to limit the number of records imported is to change the number of records in your file (actually, a COPY of your file).
+b) Change the number of records in your file (actually, a COPY of your file) as follows:

 1. Save the new file that contains all the records you want to import (the one with the new fields in it) and move it into your ACL project folder.